martintrojer/atom-scala/README.md

 ## Usage

-The main function `swap` takes a side-effect free function that gets called with the old state and produces new.
-Can be called multiple times.
+The main function `swap` takes a side-effect free function that gets called with the old state and produces the new state.
+Please be aware, this function can be called multiple times!

 The `reset` function simply overwrites the old value.